-The Quarter horse of American Quarter horse is one of the oldest recognized horse breeds of America named after sprinting short racing a quarter mile.
+The Quarter horse of American Quarter horse is one of the oldest recognized horse breeds of America named after sprinting short racing a quarter-mile.
 It is the most popular breed of horses in America and can run up to 88 km per hour.
-The characteristics of the quarter horse are healthy well-muscled body, small, short and refined head, broad chest and powerful and rounded hind quaretrs.
+The characteristics of the quarter horse are healthy well-muscled body, small, short and refined head, broad chest and powerful and rounded hindquarters.

 4. Race Horse Breeds: Standardbred

-The Standardbred typically weight between 800 to 1000 lbs and the wide range of height from 56 to 68 inches.
+The Standardbred typically weighs between 800 to 1000 lbs and the wide range of height from 56 to 68 inches.
 They are most often bay, brown and black, although other colors such as chestnut, grey, and roan are also seen.
-They have characteristics long body, well muscled, solid legs, powerful shoulder and hindquarters in some cases heavier than the thoroughbred.
+They have characteristics long body, well-muscled, solid legs, powerful shoulder and hindquarters in some cases heavier than the thoroughbred.

 In horse racing, standardbred can trot or pace as speedy as racing.
 The special characteristics are they are disciplined at hunting, quite at jumping and able to use in show jumping, show eventing and eventing.
 They are excellent in trail racing and ranching, excellent temperament and good behavior.